icebat/NodeROV/README.md

 3. Enable pi to run the script at boot, add to ***/etc/rc.local***:
    * ```sudo -H -u pi bash -c 'sh ~/NodeROV/start.sh```

-# Disclaimer!!
+# DISCLAIMER

-Use this software at own risk, I do NOT reccomand you to use this software if you do now know what you are doing.
+Use this software at own risk, I do NOT recommend you to use this software if you do now know what you are doing.
 It is not 100% finished and stuff might go haywire at any second!
-I might remove this disclaimer when I'm done with the procject, but who knows?
-Who wants to take responsibility for anything theese days! :)
+I might remove this disclaimer when I'm done with the project, but who knows?
+Who wants to take responsibility for anything these days! :)